microsoft/microsoft-ui-xaml/specs/TitleBar/titleBar-dev-spec.md

 It is to be used in lieu of the Shell title bar for when developers want more than the basic shell title bar functionalities.

 Current implementations of a custom titlebar involves the developer to fully create a user component from scratch.
-A notable painpoint in this process is to manually calculate drag regions for when there are elements in the title bar (ie. AutoSuggestBox - refer to WinUI-Gallery sample).
+A notable painpoint in this process is to manually calculate drag regions for when there are interactive elements in the title bar (ie. AutoSuggestBox - refer to WinUI-Gallery sample).
 WinUI titleBar is meant to encapsulate the most common design scenarios and streamline this process.

 # Design considerations